 How Do You Prepare Them For Storage?

-Once you’ve hand-selected the greens you’d like to pick, you can cut the green sections away using a chef’s knife, as shown in the video below, or with ceramic scissors.
-Ceramic scissors won’t have a chemical interaction with the microgreens, which prevents them from going brown too soon.
+Once you’ve hand-selected the greens you’d like to pick, you can cut the green sections away using a chef’s knife, as shown in the video below, or with scissors.

 Don’t leave them out too long either – keeping them cool is key to making sure they stay fresh.

 Only wash your microgreens when you are ready to eat them.
 Unlike heartier greens, like collards or Swiss chard, you need to be careful with the water temperature you clean them in.
 Wash your microgreens in lukewarm, clean water as gently as you can.
 If the water is too hot or too cold, you could damage the greens and lower their nutritional value.